TomF98/torchphysics/docs/tutorial/tutorial_start.rst

 Solver
   Handles the training of the defined model, by applying the previously created conditions.
-  The usage of the solver is shown the beginnig example for `solving a simple PDE`_.
+  The usage of the solver is shown the beginning example for `solving a simple PDE`_.
 More details of the trainings process are mentioned here_.

 .. _here: solver_info.html